apache/flink/docs/setup/cli.md

                                                     JobManager than the one
                                                     specified in the
                                                     configuration.
+     -n,--allowNonRestoredState                     Allow non restored savepoint
+                                                    state in case an operator has
+                                                    been removed from the job.
      -p,--parallelism <parallelism>                 The parallelism with which
                                                     to run the program.
 Optional
                                                     flag to override the default